 Introduction to Riverdale, Georgia

 Riverdale, Georgia is 12 miles S of Atlanta, Georgia.
 It is in Clayton county.
 The city is part of the Atlanta metro area.
-The population of Riverdale is 12,478.

 The first European settlers moved to the area know known as Riverdale during the 1860s.
 The city had its foundations in a railroad track built in 1887 connecting Atlanta and Fort Valley.
 When the railroad had problems getting land required for its business needs, local landowners Mr. and Mrs. Rivers donated a generous plot of land.
 This made way for the establishment of a main railroad stop in the area.
 The city was hence named after Mr. and Mrs. Rivers, and incorporated in 1908.